 If you’re hoping to be extra organised when cleaning kitchen appliances, Real Simple has devised a useful checklist that you can work your way through!

 The living room is often seen as the heart of the home.
-It is the key location for hosting guests and socialising with loved ones which means it’s imperative to keep your living room in immaculate condition.
+It is the hotspot for hosting guests and socialising with loved ones which means it’s imperative to keep your living room in immaculate condition.

 While Spring cleaning is mainly based on decluttering your home, don’t forget to show a little TLC to your garden.
-The harsh, frosty temperatures definitely take their toll on plants, grass and trees which means your garden will need to be refreshed just in time for Summer BBQ’s.
+The harsh, frosty temperatures definitely take their toll on plants, grass and trees, which means your garden will need to be refreshed just in time for social distanced Summer BBQ’s.
 Spend time removing all weeds from their roots, trimming shrubs and clearing all litter or dead foliage.

 Before attempting to plant any new flowers, it is vital to prep your soil.
-Over the Winter, the soil becomes dry and condensed so it’s important to ensure that areas have been thoroughly raked, watered and compost has been added.
-The Gardening Cook has put together a fantastic guide to the 20 best Spring blooming plants including pansies, tulips and of course, daffodils!
+Over the Winter, the soil becomes dry and condensed, so it’s essential to ensure that areas have been thoroughly raked, watered and compost has been added.
+Thompson & Morgan has put together a fantastic guide to the ten best Spring blooming plants including crocus, tulips and of course, daffodils!

-Now your home has been thorough decluttered, cleaned and organised, it’s more than likely that you have considerably more space available to begin incorporating quirky accessories.
-The most common colours associated with Spring are yellow, green, coral and blue meaning these give you the perfect foundation to begin brightening your decor.
+Now your home has been thoroughly decluttered, cleaned and organised, it’s more than likely that you have considerably more space available to begin incorporating quirky accessories.
+And now that non-essential shops are back open; you can get shopping for accessories to give your home a new lease of life.
+The most common colours associated with summer are yellow, green, coral and blue, meaning these give you the perfect foundation to begin brightening your decor.

-If you’re hoping to transform your home, maximise space and enhance natural light, then why not consider conservatories in Milton Keynes and surrounding areas?
-Crown Windows are more than happy to help to begin your journey to creating the perfect Spring retreat!
+If you’re hoping to transform your home, maximise space and enhance natural light, then why not consider conservatories in Milton Keynes and the surrounding areas?
+Crown Windows are more than happy to help to begin your journey to creating the perfect summer retreat!